boschglobal/dse.modelc/doc/content/docs/arch/transport/index.md

 ### Usage

-A transport can be specified in a number of ways, however typically a transport will be configured in a Stack Configuration (YAML) or via an Environment Variable.
+A simulation transport can be specified in a number of ways, however typically a transport will be configured in a Stack Configuration (YAML) or via an Environment Variable.